 For the purpose of the combined statements of cash flows, management considers all highly liquid investments with an initial maturity of three months or less to be cash and cash equivalents.

-In-kind Pension and In-kind Goods and Services
+In-kind Pension and Services

 The School receives the benefit of retirement payments made by the Commonwealth on behalf of the School (see Note 9).